wp-plugins/skystats/readme.txt

 * Average Visit Duration
 * And More

+Note: SkyStats does NOT install Google Analytics onto your WordPress website.
+We recommend watching this video to learn how to [easily set up and install Google Analytics](https://www.youtube.com/watch?v=H-q4PBZELDk).

 = Facebook Insights Integration =
 The Facebook Insights dashboard provides the following features: